symfony/symfony-docs/quick_tour/the_view.rst

 The View
 ========

-In this second chapter, you will learn more about `Twig`_, the fast, flexible, and secure template engine for PHP.
+In this second part, you will learn more about `Twig`_, the fast, flexible, and secure template engine for PHP.
 Twig makes your templates more readable and concise; it also makes them more friendly for web designers.